• Skip to primary navigation

 custard and whipped cream added on top of berries and cake for trifle on a light pink surface

-When ready pipe the whipped cream on top and use a zester to grate the chocolate on top and add berries.
+When ready to serve pipe the whipped cream on top and use a zester to grate the chocolate on top and add berries.
 You could also use the back of a spoon to create swirls instead of piping the cream.

 Store leftovers in the fridge for up to 3 days, keep in mind the longer it sits the more the cake will break down and the layers combine.
 Kind of like tiramisu.